-Auslan (Australian signed language, ISO code: asf) is the most widely used deaf signed language in Australia, having evolved from late eighteenth-century British Sign Language via colonisation and convict settlement (Johnston & Schembri, 2007).
-It is the first or preferred language of many deaf Australians, and is used within families, social and professional networks.
+Auslan (Australian sign language, ISO code: asf) is the most widely used deaf signed language in Australia.
+Auslan evolved from late eighteenth-century British Sign Language (BSL) via deaf immigrants and teachers of the deaf from Britain (Johnston & Schembri, 2007).
+Auslan has since developed within social networks of deaf signing families, residential schools for deaf children, and social groups such as religious organisations and state deaf societies (see Schembri, et al., 2010; Carty, 2018).
 Conservative estimates put the number of profoundly deaf signers at 6,500 (Johnston, 2004).
 However, the number of people who use Auslan every day is assumed to be much higher.
+In addition to profoundly deaf children and their families, many severely or even moderately deaf people use Auslan.
+There are also hearing signers including family members, friends, colleagues, professionals working in the deafness sector, and Auslan/English interpreters working with deaf signers.
 During the 2016 Australian Census, 10,114 people reported Auslan as a language other than English used at home (Australian Bureau of Statistics, 2017).
-In addition to profoundly deaf signers, many severely or even moderately deaf people use Auslan, and there are also hearing signers including family members, friends, colleagues, and professionals working in the deafness sector, such as Auslan/English interpreters.
-Auslan is used by white, asian and Indigenous Australians, as well as deaf people who have recently immigrated or sought asylum in Australia.

 Auslan is an endangered language, mainly due to interrupted generational transmission and a subsequent population bias towards non-native signers, especially adult late learners.
-Only 5-10% of profoundly deaf children are born to parents who can sign (Johnston, 2004).
-It is therefore more common for deaf people to learn signed language from peers at school or later as adults in the deaf community, rather than from their primary caregivers, resulting in signing ecologies that are extremely heterogenous.
+Only a small proportion of deaf signers learn Auslan from deaf parents or at a young age from peers at school (Johnston, 2004).
+It is more common for deaf people to learn signed language from peers at school or later as adults in the deaf community, rather than from their primary caregivers.
+Many signers can therefore be described as “new signers” who have experienced a non-traditional pathway to learning a signed language, often much later than childhood (De Meulder, 2018).
+This diversity results in signing ecologies that are extremely heterogenous.
 Most deaf signers tend to live in urban centres such as Sydney, Melbourne, Brisbane, Adelaide and Perth, but a significant number live in regional areas and are more isolated with respect to social networks with other signers and access to communication services such as Auslan/English interpreting.

 As Auslan is a quintessentially face-to-face language without a written form, Auslan signers habitually integrate strategies for describing, indicating and depicting during their everyday language use (see Johnston, 1996; Ferrara & Hodge, 2018).
 These include the conventionalised lexical Auslan signs documented in the lexical database Auslan Signbank and fingerspelling and/or mouthing of English words, as well as less conventionalised strategies such as manual depiction (i.e. use of one or both hands to depict the movement, location and/or shape and size of humans, animals and inanimate objects) and bodily enactment (i.e. use of the body to mimetically re-enact action, thought, and dialogue).
 Furthermore, manual signs are often (but not always) spatially motivated: many signs can be modified to index locations in the multidimensional space in front of the signer’s body (see Johnston & Schembri, 2007; 2010, for more detail on Auslan structure and the different types of signs used in deaf signed languages).